Shock Waves

 Bowling, golfing, dancing, bridge parties… she was a vivacious personality with lots of friends

-until her unexpected ‘collapse’ after the death of her third husband.
+until her sudden and unexpected ‘collapse’ after the death of her third husband.

 Within three months, she was nonfunctional —